stephomi/nomadsculpt.com/manual/docs/camera.md

 ### Focus / Reset
 *Double tap* on the model to focus the picked point.
-If you *double tap* on the background, the camera will focus on the selected mesh instead.
+If you *double tap* in the background, the camera will focus on the selected mesh instead.

 ### Translation